 Soft Intellectual Property

-“Soft” intellectual property has to do with these rights, and incudes copyrights and trademarks. (“Hard” intellectual property has to do with patents.)
-Here at Hub City Law Group, we handle several issues of IP, including:
+“Soft” intellectual property has to do with these rights, and includes copyrights and trademarks. (“Hard” intellectual property has to do with patents.)
+Here at The Privacy Firm, we handle several areas of IP, including:

 - Copyright protection